-As of May 31, 2021, the Company reported a deficit of \$10,664,294 (2020: \$9,136,026).
+As of May 31, 2022, the Company reported a deficit of \$10,686,206 (2021 \$10,664,294).
 The Company has experienced operating losses and negative operating cash flows since inception and has no assurance that sufficient financing will be available to continue in operation for the foreseeable future.
 These consolidated financial statements have been prepared on a going concern basis which presumes the realization of assets and discharge of liabilities for the foreseeable future.
 The operations of the Company have primarily been funded by the issuance of common shares, convertible debt and consulting income.
 Continued operations of the Company are dependent on the Company's ability to obtain public equity financing by the issuance of share capital, generate profitable operations in the future or secure additional debt financing.
 Management's plans in this regard is to secure additional funds through future equity financings, the issuance of additional debt, none of which may be available or may not be available on reasonable terms.
-During this fiscal year, a global outbreak of COVID-19 (coronavirus) has had a significant impact on businesses through the restrictions put in place by the Canadian, provincial and municipal governments regarding travel, business operations and isolation/quarantine orders.
-On November 12, 2020, the Company received \$68,100 under the Canada Emergency Wage Subsidy (CEWS).
 At this time, it is unknown the extent of the impact the COVID-19 outbreak may have on the Company as this will depend on future developments that are highly uncertain and that cannot be predicted with confidence.
-These uncertainties arise from the inability to predict the ultimate geographic spread of the disease, and the duration of the outbreak, including the duration of travel restrictions, business closures or disruptions, and quarantine/isolation measures that are currently, or may be put, in place by Canada and other countries to fight the virus.
+These uncertainties arise from the inability to predict the ultimate geographic spread of the disease, and the duration of the outbreak, including the duration of travel restrictions, business closures or disruptions, and quarantine/isolation measures that may be put, in place by Canada and other countries to fight the virus.